Traditional Hungarian Kürtőskalács - sweet chimney cake with sugar

 Jump to recipe

-Kürtőskalács is a very delicious pastry made of dough that is rolled out on a traditional wooden rolling pin and baked over embers.
-The outside is smeared with melted butter and sprinkled with various types of sprinkles.
-If you haven't tried it yet, it's really worth it.
-This delicacy is becoming more and more popular not only in Hungary but also around the world.
-It can also be done very easily at home.
+Kürtőskalács is an incredibly delicious pastry made from yeast dough, which is wound around a traditional wooden roller and baked over hot coals.
+The outer layer is brushed with melted butter and sprinkled with various toppings.
+If you haven’t tried it yet, it’s really worth it-this delicacy is becoming increasingly popular not only in Hungary but around the world.
+Interestingly, with a little effort, you can also make it quite easily at home.

-The idea of spit cakes dates back to the Middle Ages.
-The oldest mention, dating from around 1450, is in a manuscript from Heidelberg.
-The description there shows a strip of risen dough wrapped in a spiral around a spit.
-This cake was then brushed with egg yolk before being placed in the oven.
+The idea of spit cakes dates back to the High Middle Ages.
+The oldest mention of this baking method, dating from around 1450, is found in a manuscript from Heidelberg.
+The description depicts a strip of leavened dough spiraled around a spit, which was brushed with egg yolk before being placed in the oven.

-The currently most popular variant of kürtőskalács developed in Szeklerland in the first half of the 20th century.
-It is characterized by a flattened surface of raw dough wrapped around a spit.
+The most popular version of kürtőskalács today originated in Szeklerland in the first half of the 20th century.
+It is characterized by a flattened surface of raw dough wrapped tightly around a spit, which ensures a uniform texture after baking.

 Recipe informations: